 Surrounded by high walls, slightly higher than the city, this set of buildings is a true museum center, which contains rich collections of paintings, artifacts, sculptures and everything that tells the art and the culture of Trento from 11,000 BC at 1800 d.C.

 Above all stands the Mastio di Castelvecchio, an imposing cylindrical tower, and the Venetian Loggia, from which you can enjoy the panorama of the city.

 It is also worth visiting Torre Aquila, whose interior walls are entirely frescoed with the Ciclo dei Mesi: the work dates back to the end of the fourteenth century and offers a very detailed insight into the changing seasons, the professions and the daily life of nobles and peasants in Trentino in the 1300s and 1400s.

-Trento is well known in Italt for its characteristic winter markets that usually begin at the end of november and end at 6 january, the “Befana Day” (the Hag Day).
+Trento is well known in Italy for its characteristic winter markets that usually begin at the end of november and end at 6 january, the “Befana Day” (the Hag Day).
 This typical market makes this place a stunning romantic town!